tarpalantiri/unclutter/README.md

 Personal program to unclutter my desktop after researching an assignment.

 ## Usage
-The program determines if a file is to be organized by if it has the *dash* (-) character in the file name Running the script in a shell or double clicking it will start the execution
+The program determines if a file is to be organized, if it has the *dash* (-) character in the file name Running the script in a shell or double clicking it will start the execution.

 ## Settings
 The settings are located in `settings.json` file in the main directory.